n3oxmind/subcal/README.md

 subcal is a commmand line tool that will allows the following:
 - Subnet calculator, classful and classless
-- Subnet design, find subnetmasks that meet the requirements
+- Subnet design, find subnetmasks that meet the design requirements
 - Get detailed information about a specific network/subnet
 - Find Residnetsubnet and more